wes-pro/runbook/README.md

 Now connect to application from web browser on your computer of better from your mobile phone if you have WiFi connectivity between your laptop and mobile (I usually start WiFi tethering during presentation)

-From now on in the browser you will this simple interface:
+From now on in the browser you will see such interface:
 ![UI](screenshots/help.png)
 And you can now lookup, search and copy your commands to clipboard or paste them directly to Zellij active pane:
 ![Copy&Execute](screenshots/presenting.png)